sguinetti/diaryblog-pack/README.md

 CAUTION: This is used as a testing ground, though, you can use applications normally without spies or anything like.

 ##Description
-*This is a custom wordpress instalation
+* This is a custom wordpress instalation
-*Has about 20 plugins, including one for modification to code.
+* Has about 20 plugins, including one for modification to code.
-*It has almost the same features, most easily accessible.
+* It has almost the same features, most easily accessible.

 ##Requirements
-*20-40MB RAM.
+* 20-40MB RAM recommend.
-*40MB disk space (your files not inclued).
+* 40MB disk space (your files not inclued).
-*PHP 5.4 recommend in Apache or similar server.
+* PHP 5.4 or more in Apache or similar server.
-*MySQL o MariaDB installed.
+* MySQL o MariaDB installed.

 ##Instalation
-*Download, unzip the files and move with FTP aplication.
+* Download, unzip the files and move with FTP aplication.
-*Install, follow the instructions (the famous 5-minute installation), or *Use the precooked version (is included and requires more steps) you can do it from the "wp-prolife" folder.
+* Install, follow the instructions (the famous 5-minute installation), or
+* Use the precooked version (is included and requires more steps) you can do it from the "wp-prolife" folder.
-*Is not English or Spanish speaker, [review the instructions](http://codex.wordpress.org/Installing_WordPress_in_Your_Language).
+* Is not English or Spanish speaker, [review the instructions](http://codex.wordpress.org/Installing_WordPress_in_Your_Language).

 ##FAQ
 ###How I can make it rather a hybrid of public and private diary is just a private diary?